Setting the stage for cassava disease monitoring: A baseline for Vietnam and Cambodia

 The potential impact of a widespread SLCMV outbreak is currently unknown, partly because the variety of cassava grown in Southeast Asia differs from those grown elsewhere.
 But related types of cassava mosaic diseases in cassava varieties in Africa and India have shown the potential to wipe out the plant's hearty root, which is a major staple food in the developing world and generally sold for industrial starch in Southeast Asia.

-As a new in the region, many producers are not yet familiar with its symptoms.
+As a new disease in the region, many producers are not yet familiar with its symptoms.
 And currently, no mobile diagnostic tools are available to farmers (though tools are currently being developed).
 Both issues may facilitate its spread and limit the impact of control measures.
 Long-term development of resistant varieties of cassava will likely be needed to control SLCMV, necessitating considerable investment in breeding programs over many years, said the researchers.
 Improved planting material use and distribution practices were also identified to help control the spread of SLCMV and other cassava pests and diseases over long distances.

 source : https://phys.org/news/2019-02-stage-cassava-disease-baseline-vietnam.html#jC